iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.1.2/report.md

 <img src="3_star_reviews_wordcloud.png" alt="com.nj.gov.covidalert 3 reviews"/>
 </p>

+> Stats aren't updated on any type of regular basis.
+For examples hospitalizations have shown 2281 for 2 weeks but it's been announced all week they are under 2000.
+Many other examples.<br> :date: __2021-04-24 14:15:01__

+> Need immunization stats too.
+Also where do I report "feeling ok but was in contact with a positive" If the goal is to cut spread YOU NEED THAT OPTION<br> :date: __2021-04-19 14:58:10__

 > It's fine for the State of NJ tracking you.
 But, if you like me are struggling to get vaccinated it is totally useless, much like the State of NJ's vaccine site.<br> :date: __2021-03-02 13:23:05__

 > no data update for several days<br> :date: __2021-02-23 18:09:44__